robertocarroll/robertocarroll/_posts/2008-07-25-a-walker-in-the-city.markdown

 Walking maps out a series of pathways through a city, a collection of well-trodden routes, which spread out like neural pathways in the brain, codifying and stor- ing your knowledge of a particular place.

 Orientation begins with geography, but it is not sim- ply answering the question, “where am I?”
 It also helps you to work out how you fit in to the landscape, whether you are indeed where you are supposed to be.

+Published in The Review section of The National on 25 July 2008.